-Credentials for access to digital information resources are distributed within several weeks of the start of a student's first term.
-Access to all electronic systems, including Office 365 features and licensing for the Office Suite, is removed after graduation or other discontinuation of enrollment.
-Students will be notified that they will lose access to any files in One Drive upon graduation and will be given a 30-day grace period to back up any necessary files.
-By request, Information Technology can recover files up to 60 days after this grace period.
-Files will then become unrecoverable.
+Digital Information Resources Credentials for access to digital information resources are distributed within several weeks of the start of a student's first term.
+Access to all electronic systems, and licensing for the Office Suite, excluding email, is removed after graduation or other discontinuation of enrollment.
+Students will be notified of access changes when the Registrar begins their graduation process.
+Information Technology is available to assist students in downloading files prior to graduation.